 The Settlement Conference is confidential.
-Pursuant to Rule 59, by participating in a settlement conference, all parties undertake to maintain confidentiality and non-disclosure in respect of the settlement conference.
-Pursuant to Rule 60, a Board Member who presides over a Settlement Conference will not be assigned as the adjudicator conducting the hearing of the appeal.
+Pursuant to Rule 58, by participating in a settlement conference, all parties undertake to maintain confidentiality and nondisclosure in respect of the settlement conference.
+Pursuant to Rule 59, a Board Member who presides over a Settlement Conference will not be assigned as the adjudicator conducting the hearing of the appeal.

-Pursuant to Rule 60, a Board Member who presides over a Settlement Conference will only be assigned to conduct a mediation, with the written consent of the parties.
+Pursuant to Rule 59, a Board Member who presides over a Settlement Conference will only be assigned to conduct the subsequent hearing, with consent of the parties and the approval of the Board.